Video Game: Minecraft Adventure Maps

 - Mission Control: Rick.

 - Mooks but No Bosses: There is Roach, but he's fought only a short way through and is no tougher than a regular Elite Mook, with the only challenge being all the Zombies he sics on you.
-In place of a final boss, you just shoot at specific targets three times.
+If you want to really stretch the definition of a boss, there's the Armoured Zombie (which is just an ordinary Zombie that takes longer to kill) and the Nuclear Core, to destroy which you just shoot four weak points with no enemies or hazards to get in your way.

 - Schmuck Bait: Bibi The Mouse: Do not eat.

-- The Very Definitely Final Dungeon: The Nuclear Reactor.
+- The Very Definitely Final Dungeon: The Nuclear Power Plant.

 - The Virus: Zombies.